Carol Burnett: Acting credits and accolades

+On her 90th birthday she was honored with an NBC variety special entitled, Carol Burnett: 90 Years of Laughter + Love where various collaborators and performers paid tribute to her.
+This included Julie Andrews, Vicki Lawrence, Lily Tomlin, Steve Carell, Amy Poehler, Ellen DeGeneres, Bob Odenkirk, and Cher among many others.

 Personal life

+Marriages and family

 Burnett married her college sweetheart Don Saroyan on December 15, 1955.
 They divorced in 1962.

 On May 4, 1963, Burnett married television producer Joe Hamilton, a divorced father of eight and brother of actress Kipp Hamilton who had produced her 1962 Carnegie Hall concert.
 He later produced The Carol Burnett Show, among other projects.
 The couple had three daughters: